SvnFrs/pfm-v1/README.md

 gcc testAdvancedTable.c -lcjson ; ./a.out
 ```

-## These lines are for me to compile the code, and I'm not going to tell you how to do it

 ## TODO

 - [x] Auto generate the month and its days if not exists in the data.